jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

   - technology
 keywords: "rewrite, architecture, platform, BDT, decision, tree"
 author: klauss
-description: |
+content: |
-  I've suffered a few "rewrites" over my career.
+  I've suffered a few \"rewrites\" over my career.
   You know how it goes.
 You start your project coding with a few reasonable assumptions, and you get a nice proof of concept working.
-  Then you realize your PoC became the actual thing, so you try (in vain) to "tidy things up".
+  Then you realize your PoC became the actual thing, so you try (in vain) to \"tidy things up\".
 But it works, so you move on.

   A little later you look back in horror at your code, and you think to yourself...
   I could do this much better if I rewrote it today.

   And if you've been in that situation, you know how it ends.
   Almost always, in flames.

 ---

 ![Silver]({{site.url}}/assets/images/silver_681x380_trans.png){: .center-image }